tsouche/funny_set_exploration/README.md

 We know that any able with 21 card will count multiple valid sets, so it is not usefull to ge beyond 18 cards.
 We could however compute - for the fun - the list of all possible 19- and 20-lists if there are any.

+## Next level optimisation

+It seems obvious that symetries exist with cards combinations, which could be used to optimize further the computing: e.g. if a given no-set list exist, then rotating colors within that same combination should not change the fact that it is a no-set list.
+So, at minimum, one should be able to cut the computing effort by 4.

+It gets tricky when we consider 'rotating' several criterias at teh same time: e.g. color & shape?
+Could this bring a way tor educe the comuting effort by 16?

+And so on...